k-hughes/COMP1_2014/COMP1_2014_Task1.md

 2. How will you ensure that the user is asked for the name repeatedly?
 3. What additional variable will you need and what will its datatype be?

+> 1. GetPlayerName
+2. Check that user input has a length of greater than 0 using an IF statement after user input, in a WHILE loop
+3. ValidName which is a Boolean variable, initalised to False

 ###Pseudo-code
 Write the function identified above in pseudo-code with the improvements necessary to prevent the user leaving their name blank.